 Are Eggo Waffles Healthy?
 Here Is The Answer

-Eggo waffles are one of the beloved breakfast staples for many households.
+Eggo waffles are one of the beloved breakfast staples in many households.
 They were invented in 1953 and are currently owned by the Kellogg Company.

-They are available in around ten different varieties, including homestyle, buttermilk, blueberry, strawberry, chocolatey chip, cherry brown sugar cinnamon, apple cinnamon, etc.
+They are available in over 15 varieties, including homestyle, buttermilk, blueberry, strawberry, chocolatey chip, cherry brown sugar cinnamon, apple cinnamon, etc.

-And while Eggo waffles are crispy, fluffy, and delicious, are they healthy for you?
+And while they are crispy, fluffy, and delicious, are Eggo waffles healthy?

-Short answer: Eggo waffles are not healthy for you as they are made from refined white flour, are low in fiber and high in salt, and contain processed ingredients.
+Short answer: Eggo waffles are not healthy because they are made with processed flour, contain almost zero fiber, are high in sodium, and contain many processed ingredients.

 Also read: Are Coco Pops Healthy?
 The Truth About This Breakfast Cereal